By Janine Buis

-In fact, in recent years, a proposal was made to add a new role to the C-suite: Chief Collaboration Officer.
-It is easy to suggest that one person step up and say, “Hey, let’s work together”, but there are few companies that have actually created this role.
-Can one person really be expected to be responsible for the collaboration efforts across an entire corporation.
+Someone once suggested that there be a new role in the C-suite: Chief Collaboration Officer.
+It is easy to suggest that one person step up and say, “Hey, let’s work together”, but can one person really be expected to be responsible for the collaboration efforts across an entire corporation?

-If collaboration at the top is so key to business success wouldn’t it make more sense to instill collaboration as a part of everyone’s responsibility, instead of placing it solely on the shoulders of one individual.
+If collaboration is so key to business success wouldn’t it make more sense to instill collaboration as a part of everyone’s responsibility, instead of placing it solely on the shoulders of one individual.

 Title changes might sound like a crazy idea, especially when you are thinking about shaking things up in the executive level.
 But titles do matter.
-They describe what you do, and set behavioral expectations for the role.
+They describe what people do, and set expectations of what others can expect from you.